Table of Contents

 3. Enya K5 Solid Acacia Concert

 Last in our review made in China is the K5, a solid acacia tenor/concert ukulele with abalone binding and inlays and a shiny finish.
-We needed to double-check that this was from the same company that constructed the Nova, despite the fact that they both arrived in the identical box.
+We needed to double-check that this was from the same company that constructed the Nova, despite the fact that they both arrived in identical boxes.

 Acacia, which grows like a bush where I stay in California, grows as a hardwood forest tree within the tropical South Pacific, making it an excellent substitute for endangered tropical hardwoods.
 It’s not a lightly constructed instrument, however, the tone is woody, warm, and clean ringing clearly and evenly across the complete range of the instrument.

 It’s a tone that we associate with koa ukuleles.
 It’s not about volume, it’s in regards to the lovely balanced tone.
 Individually picked notes ring out, however, when strummed the notes are blended.

-The neck is mahogany with a radiused ebony fretboard, which is a comfy full shape and left unfinished, which we choose to gloss or some other finish on a neck.
+The neck is mahogany with a radiused ebony fretboard, which is a comfy full shape and left unfinished, which we choose to gloss or some other finish on the neck.
 This concert has the usual 15-inch scale and 1-1/2-inch width.
 The slotted headstock has a shiny Richlite ebony veneer with the inset Enya brand name; a classy touch.

 The fingerboard is an area of deep black, apart from a single elegant hibiscus flower inset in white abalone with two green flowers on the 12th fret.
 That is our favorite function of the K5 ukulele.
 You won’t miss extra markings on the fretboard as a result of this uke has dots on the side on the 5th, 7th, 10th, 12th, and 14th frets.

 Colorful abalone is used as a part of multilayer binding and the soundhole rosette.
 The bridge is carved with Richlite ebony.
 The K5 can also be out there as a tenor, and both sizes can be found with electronic pickups installed.